Skype

-Skype (/skaɪp/) was a proprietary telecommunications application operated by Skype Technologies, a division of Microsoft, best known for IP-based videotelephony, videoconferencing and voice calls.
+Skype (/skaɪp/) was a proprietary telecommunications application operated by Skype Technologies, an acquired division of Microsoft, best known for IP-based videotelephony, videoconferencing and voice calls.
 It also had instant messaging, file transfer, debit-based calls to landline and mobile telephones (over traditional telephone networks), and other features.
 It was available on various desktop, mobile, and video game console platforms.

-Skype was created by Niklas Zennström, Janus Friis, and four Estonian developers, and first released in August 2003.
+Skype was created by Niklas Zennström, Janus Friis, and four Estonian developers, and first released on August 29, 2003.
 In September 2005, eBay acquired it for $2.6 billion.
 In September 2009, Silver Lake, Andreessen Horowitz, and the Canada Pension Plan Investment Board bought 65% of Skype for $1.9 billion from eBay, valuing the business at $2.92 billion.
 In May 2011, Microsoft bought Skype for $8.5 billion and used it to replace its own Windows Live Messenger.
 As of 2011, most of the development team and 44% of all the division's employees were in Tallinn and Tartu, Estonia.

 Skype originally featured a hybrid peer-to-peer and client–server system.
 It became entirely powered by Microsoft-operated supernodes in May 2012; in 2017, it changed from a peer-to-peer service to a centralized Azure-based service.
 In February 2023, it was used by 36 million people each day.

-The service was retired on 5 May 2025, and the website now redirects users to Microsoft Teams.
+The service was retired on 5 May 2025, and the website now redirects users to Microsoft Teams; however, the Skype Dial Pad remains functional for users with paid services.